jonbakerfish/TweetScraper/README.md

 		scrapy crawl TweetScraper -a queries=foo,#bar

 	where `queries` is a list of keywords seperated by comma (`,`).
-The queries can be any thing (keyword, hashtag, etc.) you want search in [Twitter Search](https://twitter.com/search-home). `TweetScraper` will crawl the search results of each query and save it's content and user information.
+The queries can be any thing (keyword, hashtag, etc.) you want to search in [Twitter Search](https://twitter.com/search-home). `TweetScraper` will crawl the search results of each query and save the tweet content and user information.
 You can also use the following operators in each query (from [Twitter Search](https://twitter.com/search-home)):

 	| Operator | Finds tweets... |
 	| --- | --- |